-(5) That the development or subdivision will not violate the rules of the water resources board relating to significant wetlands:
+(5) That the development or subdivision will not violate the rules of the water resources panel relating to significant wetlands:

-(a) A conditional use determination with respect to uses in class one or class two wetlands or their buffer zones - Agency of Natural Resources under 10 V.S.A.
+(a) A conditional use determination with respect to uses in Class One or Class Two wetlands or their buffer zones - Agency of Natural Resources under 10 V.S.A.
 Chapter 37, and rules adopted thereunder.